yuvraj-rathod-1202/Centre-for-Career-Planning-and-Services-Portal/backend/models/readme.md

 - *Student ID*: A unique identifier for each student.
 - *Batch*: The student's batch year (e.g., 2026).
 - *Saved Jobs*: A list of job postings saved by the student for future reference.
+- *Reference Object*: A reference to the User model.

 ### Job Posting